josephl894/Datasifter/README.md

-##Step 4l## - Build Semantic radius around the top keywords using word2vec and generate keywords to replace based on obfuscation leve
+## Step 4 - Build Semantic radius around the top keywords using word2vec and generate keywords to replace based on obfuscation leve

 For example, the top 10 keywords for the outcome “Marital Status” are: 'wife', 'husband', 'married', 'alone', 'daughter', 'widowed', 'son', 'lives', 'sex', 'she'.
 Based on semantic meanings, we can extract two “semantic clusters”: 1: 'wife', 'husband', 'daughter', ‘son’; 2: 'married', 'alone', 'widowed'.
 This step is to guarantee the readability of obfuscated text.